 We are seeking dedicated members willing to embrace and learn our precious Tai Chi style.
 The information here will better help you understand the Tai Chi style we teach in Norwich.
-Beginner classes £10 per lesson pay as you train.
+Beginner classes cost £10 per lesson pay as you train.

 - Tuesday | 20:30 - 21:30pm (mixed levels)

-- Wednesday | 19:30 - 20:30pm (beginner level Kung Fu)
+- Wednesday | 19:30 - 20:30pm (beginner level)

-Tai Chi style.
+Norwich Tai Chi

 Tai Chi has many branches, the most well known are Yang and Chen.
 If you are in adulthood starting Tai Chi we recommend that you choose the Yang branch over Chen, as the Chan branch is hard on the students knees.
 Tai Chi uses long flowing, graceful Kung Fu moves performed slowly.
 The slow movements of Tai Chi offer all the health and fitness benefits of Kung Fu with none of the high impact stresses on the body.
 The NHS has stated the positive benefits of Tai Chi for improving posture, balance and muscle strength.
 Other benefits include reducing stress and anxiety.
 Niel the founder of Lohan often takes new students that have been recommended through the NHS, in many of these cases private tuition has been the most beneficial.
 The aim of Tai Chi is to quiten the mind and listen to the body.
 This places your mind in the moment and gives you a zen like peace.
 We teach the Yang branch of Tai Chi.